WasmEdge/docs/docs/develop/rust/ai_inference/tensorflow_lite.md

 # 4.7.4 TensorFlow Lite

-We will use [MobileNet](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/tflite-birds_v1-image) as an example to discuss how to do AI inference with TensorFlow Lite in WasmEdge.
+We will use [this example project](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/tflite-birds_v1-image) to show how to do AI inference with a TensorFlow Lite model in WasmEdge and Rust.

+## Prerequisite

-> Before we started, make sure [you have Rust, WasmEdge and Wasi-nn plugin with TensorFlow Lite installed](../../rust/setup).
+Besides the [regular WasmEdge and Rust requirements](../../rust/setup), please make sure that you have the [Wasi-NN plugin with TensorFlow Lite installed](../../build-and-run/install#wasi-nn-plugin-with-tensorflow-lite).

 ## Quick Start